Before you start

 - Pasted text - the article body in the conversation.

-- A Clueso article — fetch it with
+- A Clueso article - fetch it from the workspace by name or link.

 Plus: intended audience and target length if the user has one (default: 60-90s for a how-to, 30-45s for a changelog).